Perfect bodyboarding waves

 Payments are all made via our online invoicing system called Simple Invoices.
 Once you have confirmed you wish to join a trip we will send you an online invoice via email.
 Within this email there will be a link that will take you to our secure payment system where you will need to enter your credit or debit card details to make the payment.
-In some circumstances we can facilitate a payment plan, just let us know if you wish to discuss this.
-Full payment must be made 12 weeks prior to the holiday start date.

 What happens if I want to cancel my booking?

 If you can no longer join the trip please let us know as soon as possible via email, your cancellation will be effective from the date which it is received by Bodyboard-Holidays.
 Cancellation charges are payable as follows: